 The Quad Enable (QE) bit is a non-volatile Read/Write bit in the Status Register that allows Quad operation.
-When the QE bit is set to 0 (Default) the WP# pin and HOLD# pin is enabled.
+When the QE bit is set to 0 (Default) the WP# pin and HOLD# pin are enable.
 When the QE pin is set to 1, the Quad IO2 and IO3 pins are enabled.
 (The QE bit should never be set to 1 during standard SPI or Dual SPI operation if the WP# or HOLD# pins are tied directly to the power supply or ground)

-EP FAIL bit.
+EP\FAIL bit.

-The Erase/Program Fail bit is a read only bit which shows the status of the last Program/Erase (PP, QPP, SE, BE32K, BE, CE and ERSCUR, PRSCUR) operation.
-The bit will be set to "1"if the program/erase operation failed or interrupted by reset or the program/erase region was protected.
+The Erase/Program Fail bit is a read only bit which shows the status of the last Program/Erase operation.
+The bit will be set to "1" if the program/erase operation failed or interrupted by reset or the program/erase region was protected.
 It will be automatically cleared to "0" if the next program/erase operation succeeds.
 Please note that it will not interrupt or stop any operation in the flash memory.